MozhganKhanjanianpak/TransientSynapticMemory/memory_analysis/README.md

 one_cycle/
 ```

-A realization producing a single activity cycle.
+A realization producing a single activity cycle with R_E=10.

 ```
 multi_cycle/
 ```

-A realization producing sustained multi-cycle activity.
+A realization producing sustained multi-cycle activity with R_E=10.

-These datasets are used exclusively for reproducing the snapshot analyses presented in Figure 6.
+These datasets are used exclusively for reproducing the snapshot analyses presented in Figure 5(e-j).

 ---